 The Clarity Design System is developed and maintained by VMware and it contains a suite of tools that will help you get from prototype to product faster and better: Figma libraries, UX guidelines, HTML/CSS framework, and of course a set of Angular components.

-Use case: The use-case for Clarity is pretty wide, it’s similar to Angular Material in a sense that it offers the most common components, with the focus being on the UX and the tools it provides, as a primary use-case we see professional applications such as customer portals, marketplaces and different types of platforms.
+Use case: The use case for Clarity is pretty wide, it’s similar to Angular Material in the sense that it offers the most common components, with the focus being on the UX and the tools it provides, as a primary use case we see professional applications such as customer portals, marketplaces and different types of platforms.

 PRO